Embattled Cain presses ahead with campaign

 Cain also has been hit by sexual harassment charges from four women and stumbled recently on the campaign trail.
 He raised alarm among conservatives with confusing comments about abortion and badly fumbled a question on Libya policy.

-A Reuters/Ipsos poll found Cain's departure would do little to change the race, with his depleted support carved up among the field.
-Top rivals Mitt Romney and Newt Gingrich would gain the most, with bumps of about 3 percentage points each, while other contenders would pick up slightly less.
+A Reuters/Ipsos poll released on Wednesday found Cain's departure from the race would do little to change the dynamics, with his depleted support carved up among the field.
+Top rivals Mitt Romney and Newt Gingrich would gain the most, getting bumps of about 3 percentage points each, while the other contenders would gain slightly less.

 White told ABC's "Good Morning America" program that she remained in contact with Cain until last week.